 Despite the details of murder being somewhat different than those of Felszar and Schell, the suspected intention of rape, her student status, the tying of the nylon around her neck, and the proximity of her abduction and murder to those of Felszar and Schell, caused investigators to consider all three murders were committed by the same person.

 Only four days after the discovery of Mixer’s body, on March 25th, a surveyor discovered the nude, mutilated body of a teenage girl behind a vacant house on a remote, rural section of road, just a few hundred yards from where the body of Joan Schell had been discovered eight months previous.
 The victim was identified as Maralynn Skelton, a 16-year-old high school student.
 She had disappeared while hitchhiking in Ann Arbor and was last seen alive outside a drive-in restaurant on Washtenaw Avenue, two days before her body was discovered.

-One investigator described the injuries inflicted upon Skelton as the worst he’d ever seen in thirty years of police work.
+One investigator described the injuries inflicted upon Skelton as the worst he’d ever seen in his thirty years of police work.
 The dramatic increase in violence was noted by the police, and the subsequent autopsy revealed the teenager had died of numerous fractures covering a third of her skull and one side of her face.
 All of these wounds had been inflicted with a heavy blunt object.
-Skelton had been excessively beaten and tortured: her killer stuffed a piece of her shirt into her trachea to muffle her screams.
+Skelton had been excessively beaten and tortured.
+Her killer stuffed a piece of her shirt into her trachea to muffle her screams.
 A garter belt was tied around her neck, and several deep lacerations on her body were believed to be caused by flogging with a leather strap.
-A stick was broken off a nearby tree and shoved inside her vagina.
+A stick was broken off of a nearby tree and shoved inside her vagina.

 Blood splatter and churned soil close to the crime scene indicated Skelton had been murdered very close to where her body was found, and that she had attempted to escape her attacker.